TUM-DAML/seml/docs.md

 * `hold`: Hold queued experiments via SLURM.
 * `launch-worker`: Launch a local worker that runs PENDING jobs.
 * `list`: Lists all collections in the database.
+* `print-collection`: Prints the collections of the given job IDs.
 * `print-command`: Print the commands that would be executed...
 * `print-fail-trace`: Prints fail traces of all failed experiments.
 * `print-output`: Print the output of experiments.